Women's Adventure Travels

 Michelle also pointed out that "the struggles that many girls already face are worsened in times like these."
 Domestic violence, child marriage, teen pregnancy, etc., are only some of the challenges made even starker by the global pandemic.
 Beyond all these, many girls may also lose their access to education.
 The Malala Fund predicts that 10 million girls of secondary school age will not be able to return to their classrooms even after the pandemic ends.

-"We can't let these girls be forgotten," Michelle said because when girls are given the opportunity to learn, they are given the power to make a change in the world.
+"We can't let these girls be forgotten," Michelle said because when girls are allowed to learn, they are given the power to make a change in the world.
 She praised Girl Up clubs' effort to serve their global community during this pandemic, making face masks in Mexico to set up online learning platforms in Malawi.
 At the end of her speech, Michelle tells the girls, "you're not just tomorrow's leaders; you're already the leaders of today."

 Girl Up girls have always been at the forefront of social movements.
-They are organizing Black Lives Matter protests all over the world, amplifying the voices of underprivileged communities, and pushing debates on criminal justice, climate change, gun violence, and many more.
+They are organizing Black Lives Matter protests worldwide, amplifying the voices of underprivileged communities, and pushing debates on criminal justice, climate change, gun violence, and many more.
 Meghan encourages these young changemakers to keep challenging the status quo because those in positions of power will not change unless they have to.
 "Keep pushing, make them a little uncomfortable, because it's only in that discomfort that we actually create the conditions to reimagine our standards, our policies, and our leadership," Meghan says.

 Moreover, she points out that young people don't have to be satisfied with the current speed of change, addressing that the progress of social change is, paradoxically, "both aided and impaired by our digital space."
-Generation Z often referred to as the digital natives, are asked to use their online platforms to build each other up and spread positivity with their voices.
-To do so, Meghan listed some of the influential women that can inspire from Generation Z.
+Generation Z, often referred to as the digital natives, are asked to use their online platforms to build each other up and spread positivity with their voices.
+To do so, Meghan listed some of the influential women that can inspire Generation Z.

 The Prime Minister of New Zealand Jacinda Ardern and WNBA star Maya Moore are just two examples.
 "We have to speak up for ourselves, and we have to speak out for others who struggle to be heard."
 To close out her speech, Meghan urges the girls to do what's right for their communities and honor their conviction and compassion.